 If you already have a will from a solicitor or another provider, there's a high chance that they'll ask you to pay if you want to change or update it.
 In some cases, this could end up costing over £150 – and you still won't have an easy way to update it in the future.

-If your old will is out of date, you could make a new will for just £90 by using Farewill’s online will writing service.
-This would then allow you to update your will anytime in the future for just £10 a year – free for the first year.
+If your old will is out of date, you could make a new will for just £100 by using Farewill’s online will writing service.
+This would then allow you to update your will anytime in the future for just £10 a year.
 And remember: once you’ve printed and signed your new will alongside two witnesses, it’s important that you dispose of your old will to avoid confusion for your executors.